EM51641/DDD_api_template/README.md

 1. Have a running Postgres instance, e.g. in a container.
 The application will read the [/devcontainer/.env](.env) file to setup the database.
 2. Create a virtual environment and install the dependencies in it.
 You can run `poetry install` for that.
 3. Use [start_app.sh](/start_app.sh) to run the server.
 By default, it will bind to http://localhost:8000.
-4. An automatically generated documentation can be found at http://localhost:8000/docs.
-The endpoints are accessible at http://localhost:8000/api/<endpoint_name>.